Legal Services Corp. v. Velazquez: Subsequent developments

 In the weeks following the Velazquez decision, the Supreme Court rejected appeals related to other LSC restrictions.
 LSC has engaged in welfare-reform litigation since the original injunction was lifted.

 The case provided the basis for other challenges to restrictions imposed on LSC, such as bans against lobbying or class actions.
 The challenges were rejected by the Ninth Circuit and the Second Circuit in separate suits.
 The challenges failed because the relevant provisions do not regulate a specific type of advocacy; for example, the restriction on LSC grantees from collecting attorney's fees would not raise a speech issue because there is no speech involved in such a process.
 The argument raised in those challenges was that the Court articulated a new "conditions" principle in Velazquez, a distortion-of-speech test, which they argued would require the restrictions to be struck down.
-Both courts of appeal reviewing that claim have rejected thar reading of Velazquez.
+Both courts of appeal reviewing that claim have rejected that reading of Velazquez.
 Instead of a distortion-of-speech test, the decision was based on the application of limited public forum principles.
 When the government provides funds to an entity, and the funding's purpose was to encourage diversity of private views, it must act in a viewpoint-neutral way.
 Programs funded in this manner are treated as a public forum in which the ability of the government to restrict speech is highly limited.

 The implications of those subsequent rulings mandated two new rules, one narrow and one broad.
 Firstly, restrictions may be imposed on LSC as long as they do not discriminate on the basis of "viewpoint" or "opinion."
 Because the other restrictions were not based on viewpoint, they were upheld.
 Secondly, on a broader scale the government may not discriminate against viewpoints in any instance that it is funding a private entity to that a diversity of views.
 For this reason, the decision in Velazquez set an important binding precedent for how the government may act as subsidizer and speaker.